-5. Wipe the engine oil filter sealing surface with a clean rag.
+6. Wipe the engine oil filter sealing surface with a clean rag.

 Be sure to remove any old gasket material remaining on the sealing surface of the engine.
-Failure to do so could lead to an oil leak and engine damage.
+Failure to do so could lead to engine damage.

-- 6. Coat the gasket on the new filter with clean engine oil. - 7.
-Screw on the oil filter until a slight resistance is felt, then tighten an additional 2/3 turn. - 8.
+- 7. Coat the gasket on the new filter with clean engine oil. - 8.
+Screw on the oil filter until a slight resistance is felt, then tighten an additional 2/3 turn. - 9.
 Start the engine and check for leakage around the oil filter.
-Correct as required. - 9.
+Correct as required. - 10.
 Turn the engine off and wait more than 10 minutes.
 Check the oil level.
 Add engine oil if necessary.

-5-SPEED AUTOMATIC TRANSMISSION FLUID
+5-SPEED AUTOMATIC TRANSMISSION FLUID (if so equipped)